 Other Careers and Job Outlook for Master’s in Teaching Degree Holders

 There are other types of education careers available for MAT holders, and the beauty of the degree is you can sometimes determine your own career course and have the flexibility to work as you see fit.
 For example, here are some careers where you can teach on your schedule if you choose, and which require a Master’s in Education, depending upon grade level you wish to teach:

 |English as a Second Language (ESL) Instructor||Online Education Instructor|

 |Adult Education or Night School Instructor||Substitute Teacher|

 There is great news for those who wish to pursue teaching at the postsecondary level and who have earned a Master’s in Teaching degree.
 The BLS reports that careers in the field will enjoy a much faster than average job growth over the coming decade.
-With the national average for all careers resting at around seven percent, a 15 percent job growth is expected for postsecondary educators as students seek higher education to meet career goals in evolving fields such as healthcare and technology.
+With the national average for all careers resting at around 5%, a 8.5% job growth is expected for postsecondary educators through 2031 as students seek higher education to meet career goals in evolving fields such as healthcare and technology.